Nigtellios/rpubepuaia-jkowalski-51187/README.md

 - GraphQL

 ## BackEnd
-Backend is a Strapi app (made on Node.JS environment).
+Backend is a Strapi app (made on Node.JS environment) with Tensorflow JS.
 - Strapi (Node.JS)
+- Tensorflow

 # Commands
 To build both projects, use: